PHIacademy/ai-engineering-claude-c3-agent-evaluation-and-observability-project/README.md

-# Claude AI Engineer — Evaluation & Observability Capstone
+# AI Engineering with Claude — Evaluation & Observability Project

-This repository contains the evidence pack, perturbation log, and reflection for the **Evaluation and Observability** capstone, covering three reference systems built across the course [`cd15552 Claude AI Engineer Evaluation and Observability`](.).
+This repository contains the evidence pack, perturbation log, and reflection for the **Evaluation and Observability** project, covering three reference systems built across the course [`cd15552 Claude AI Engineer Evaluation and Observability`](.).

 Each system ships as a separate project in the course repo, one folder per system.
 Every